webqit/quantum-js/README.md

 } while (testExpr);
 ```

-So, in each case above, an update event for any references in `testExpr` restarts the loop to keep the contract.
+So, in each case above, an update event for any references in `testExpr` reruns the loop to keep the contract.

 #### A "for ... of" And “for … in” Loop